What is search intent?

 Finding the most common questions people ask about a given topic

 My favourite tool for this is Answer to the Public.
 The tool helps us to identify the questions people are searching for online, to find out what they want.
 You will find different ways of filtering the questions and the results.
-You can choose the country and language, or even ask for only questions that have a number of words in them (which is great if you want to find what people are looking for when they have a specific problem).

-The tool gives us the questions in an easy to read format, with different colours and icons that help you identify what kind of question it is.
+The tool gives us the questions in an easy-to-read format, with different colours and icons that help you identify what kind of question it is.
 It also shows how many people are searching for those questions.

 And if you click on the question itself, it takes you to a page where you can find out more about that specific question.
 This is really useful because it gives you a lot of information about what people are looking for, and it also shows you the most common answers to that question.